-- Be enrolled in a public school's special education program - Be 20 years of age or younger - Have a disability or chronic medical condition - Have an IEP, documenting medical necessity and authorizes the services that can be provided and defines the individualized objectives of a child who has been found to have a disability. - There must be a signed parental acknowledgment to release confidential information in the student file. - Providers must have current credentials and/or license that is up to date and not "lapsed" or in any kind of "grace" period.
+- Be enrolled in a public school's special education program - Be 20 years of age or younger - Have a disability or chronic medical condition - Have an IEP, documenting medical necessity or a prescription for services. - There must be a signed parental acknowledgment to release confidential information in the student file - Providers must have current credentials and/or license that is up to date and not "lapsed" or in any kind of "grace" period.